The Constitutional Court established at Koningsplein 7, 1000 Brussels is responsible for the content of the website https://www.const-court.be/.

 Moreover, these websites allow you to choose which companies' cookies you no longer wish to receive:

-Moreover, there are different types of cookies that we use:
+There are two types of cookies that we use:

 You can send your questions or comments to the above address or by email to our webmaster (a temporary alias so we don't receive too much spam).